franco148/dev-ops-notes/aws-amazon/CloudPractitioner.md

 - There is no default group that automatically includes all users in the AWS account.
 If you want to have a group like that, you need to create it and assign each new user to it.
 - Default limit for groups in an AWS account is 300.

+###### Important characteristics of IAM Policies
+- Policy define permissions in aws.
+- Policies are attached to IAM identities (identities = user, groups, or roles).
+- Most users have multiple policies that together represent permissions for that user.
+- Most policies in AWS are stored in JSON documents.

 #### Setting up a billing alarm
 - Go to your account name
 - Choose `My Billing Dashboard`